 - Slow Cooker Turkey Breast

 Why is my pumpkin soup bitter?

-It is likely the pumpkin you used for the soup was bitter.
-Pumpkins are part of what’s called the Cucurbit family.
-When a pumpkin grows in extreme temperatures or receives irregular watering, then it can cause an excess of cucubiticans, a chemical that makes you squashes taste bitter.
-To soften that bitterness, just add a bit of cream, sugar, or butter.
+It is likely the pumpkin you used was bitter.
+Pumpkins are part of the Cucurbit family.
+When a pumpkin grows in extreme temperatures or receives irregular watering, then it can cause an excess of cucubiticans, a chemical that makes your squashes taste bitter.
+To soften that bitterness, just add a bit of cream and sugar.

-- Various shredded cheeses, including Cheddar or Mozzarella
+- Various freshly shredded cheeses, like cheddar or mozzarella

 - Toasted nuts/seeds, like pumpkin seeds, walnuts, or pecans

 - Full fat Green yogurt

 Add some extra flavor by first baking your pumpkin in the oven with herbs and spices of your choice.
 Then add it in the crockpot but be sure to decrease the cook time.

 Healthy/ Vegan soup without cream- You can omit the cream altogether, but I suggest replacing the heavy cream with coconut cream so that you still get a more smooth and creamy consistency.

 Spicy soup– Like to give this recipe a kick?
 Add more heat with cajun spice, or cayenne pepper.